 Substance abuse often begins as an attempt to self-medicate mental conditions.
 Or, sometimes, individuals will develop mental conditions as a result of addiction.
 In either case, when an individual experiences both addiction and a concurrent mental health condition, it’s known as dual diagnosis.

 Dual Diagnosis Addresses Mental Health and Addiction

 As substance abuse worsens, it can fuel co-occurring disorders, until it’s difficult to separate the symptoms of addiction from the co-occurring disorder.
 Treating the co-occurring disorder separately from the addiction, and vice versa can have a negative impact on the likelihood of a successful treatment outcome.
 However, treating both conditions together can provide individuals with the education and resources needed for a healthy lifestyle in recovery.
-That’s why treatment at Wellness Retreat Recovery Center targets both addiction and underlying co-occurring disorders.
+That’s why treatment at the Wellness Retreat Recovery Center targets both addiction and underlying co-occurring disorders.

 Types of Concurring Disorders

 Dual diagnosis is extremely common.
 In fact, most individuals who seek help for addiction are simultaneously dealing with co-occurring issues.
 Not only is dual diagnosis common, but there are also a number of mental health conditions that often coincide with addiction.
 These may include:

 - Bipolar disorder

 - Panic disorder